AnujWillMakeAI/AnujWillMakeAI/README.md

-- 👋 Hi, I’m @Anuj Wadhwa
+- Hi, I’m @Anuj Wadhwa
-- 👀 I’m interested in Coding and Physical Sciences
+- I’m interested in Coding, Physics, and finance
-- 🌱 I’m currently learning AI @ Robotics
+- I’m currently learning AI & Robotics
-- 📫 How to reach me LinkedIN
+- How to reach me LinkeIn
-- 😄 Pronouns: geek and God
+- Pronouns: bat/man
-- ⚡ Fun fact: Fire is Hot!!
+"I think, therefore I am"

 <!---
 AnujWillMakeAI/AnujWillMakeAI is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.